Featurehouse/sweet_potato-release/sweet_potato_mod-en_us.md

 >	2333tech
 >	squid233
 >	YWsuoyi
 >	Ironnoob73

 #### Supporters

+>	Teacher Qiu Yuting
 >	immibis
 >	Zn_Ar

 ### NOTICE

 + This mod now only supports Minecraft 1.16-1.17 (snapshots).
 For older versions.
-If any of you know Forge, Rift or LiteLoader and want to translate this mod, please tell us. (see “Contact us”)
+If any of you know Forge, Rift or LiteLoader and want to translate this mod, please tell us.
++ DO NOT RETRANSMIT THIS MOD TO OTHER WEBSITES UNLESS WE AGREED!
-+ In order to run this mod, you need Fabric Loader and Fabric API.
++ In order to run this Mod, you need Fabric Loader and Fabric API.
 Fabric Loader’s version can not be under 0.9.0.
-It is recommend to use the lasted version of Fabric API.
+It is recommend to use the latest version of Fabric API.
-+ Although this mod is still in the early stage of development, in the near future we will develop all features we planned.
++ Although this Mod is still in the early stage of development, in the near future we will develop all the features we planned.
 + DO NOT ADD THIS MOD INTO ANY OF YOUR MODPACKS UNLESS WE AGREED!
-If you want to add this mod into your server, please both put the jar archive in client and server.
+If you want to add this Mod into your server, please both put the jar file in client and server.